grhyne/Avian-Light-Environment/README.md

 ```
 3. Create a PDF
 In order to render our R markdown code (ALE-Code.Rmd) to a readable format (PDF), we will utilize the makefile.
-To do this, simply enter "make Manuscript" into the command line, and the new pdf will be found in the **Final_Manuscript** folder.
+To do this, simply enter "make Manuscript" into bash command line, and the new pdf will be found in the **Final_Manuscript** folder.

+4. Repeat with any two species to compare

 ## Environment
 The R code in this repository was written in the following environment: